Ivan Aivazovsky: First visit to Europe

 In 1840, Aivazovsky was sent by the Imperial Academy of Arts to study in Europe.
-He first traveled to Venice via Berlin and Vienna and visited San Lazzaro degli Armeni, where an important Armenian Catholic congregation was located and his brother Gabriel lived at the time.
+He first traveled to Venice via Berlin and Vienna and visited San Lazzaro degli Armeni, where an important Armenian Catholic (Mekhitarist) congregation was located and his brother Gabriel lived at the time.
 Aivazovsky studied Armenian manuscripts and became familiar with Armenian art.
 He met Russian novelist Nikolai Gogol in Venice.
 He then headed to Florence, Amalfi and Sorrento.
 In Florence, he met painter Alexander Ivanov.
 He remained in Naples and Rome between 1840 and 1842.
 Aivazovsky was heavily influenced by Italian art and their museums became the "second academy" for him.
 According to Rogachevsky the news of successful exhibitions in Italy reached Russia.
 Pope Gregory XVI awarded him with a golden medal.
 He then visited Switzerland, Germany, the Netherlands and Britain.
 In an international exhibition at the Louvre, he was the only representative from Russia.
 In France, he received a gold medal from the Académie royale de peinture et de sculpture.
 He then returned to Naples via Marseille and again visited Britain, Portugal, Spain, and Malta in 1843.
 Aivazovsky was admired throughout Europe.
 He returned to Russia via Paris and Amsterdam in 1844.